JonasVollhaase/Minerva/README.md

 # Installation

-If you've already installed AutoHotKey, just open vim.ahk with AutoHotkey.
+If you've already installed AutoHotKey, just open Minerva.ahk with AutoHotkey.

-# Executable
+### Executable
 You can also use Minerva.exe, which can work standalone w/o AutoHotKey.

-(TODO) To get executable, go to the releases page and download the latest one

 # Usage
 By default, `Crtl+space` brings up the Minerva menu.
 From here, navigate to the desired folder, and choose the text you wish to insert.